 Once you are more educated on the topic, you can consider joining professional parent-child training outside.
 Be it either a psychology course, an education training or even a workshop.
 Talk to the insiders to verify what you have learnt by yourself and get expert advice.

 This not only equips you with extra knowledge, but also a great way to connect and network with like-minded people that might be walking the same path.
 Just by knowing that you are not alone, makes things much easier already.
 Never underestimate the power for emotional support when it comes to parenting.
 Try your best to build or join a parents supporting community - learn and advance together as a SEN parent!

 Despite their unique needs, SEN kids are still kids.
 For children, playing is central to learning in a therapeutic way.
 It is beneficial in their physical, socio-emotional and communication development.
 Avoid being overprotective and shield them because of your child’s needs.
 Let the kid spread his or her wings and fly.

 Go out and seek for extra-curricular activities that are suitable for your kid’s condition and age group.
 Look more into those that have a teamwork nature or an exercise element if possible (Make sure that your kid can handle the physical requirement for this case.)
-These help your child practise skills like listening, sharing, cooperating, waiting and taking turns.
+These help your child practice skills like listening, sharing, cooperating, waiting and taking turns.
 And similar to parents,

 Let them learn, have fun and grow stronger at the same time!